How to Identify Termite Presence in a Tree

 Use In-ground Termite Bait Stations

 Stick the in-ground bait stations 1–2 ft (30–61 cm) from the base.
 Bait stations attract termites with their favorite food: termite bait.
 The termite bait is treated with a slow-acting insecticide that the termites carry into their colony.
 Select baits that are attractive to termites, such as those containing ingredients like hexafluron.
-According to research, 10% hexafluron bait has a good killing effect on Coptotermes formosanus colonies in trees.
+According to research, 10% hexaflumuron bait has a good killing effect on Coptotermes formosanus colonies in trees.
 Applying 100 – 200g of bait per nest can kill the entire colony within 28 – 42 days.

 2-3 evenly-spaced bait stations should do the trick.
 Put 1 station close to the termite’s entry area at the base.
 It can take a month (or longer) for bait stations to eradicate a colony, so this isn’t the fastest solution.
 If your infestation is severe, go with a faster-acting option (like liquid termiticide).
 If you want to be extra thorough, you can use bait stations as a secondary line of defense after applying chemical treatments.